7 Best Chore Apps for Families in 2026 (Tested & Compared)

 Price: $5.99-9.99/month | Ages: 6+ | Platforms: iOS, Android

 S'moresUp bundles chore management with screen time controls, GPS tracking, and allowance management.
-It's a comprehensive parental management platform.
+It's a full parental management platform.

 Pros: Screen time + chores in one app, GPS tracking, allowance management Cons: Expensive, complex setup, can feel surveillance-heavy